 Sub-grantees must follow EPA's Lead Renovation, Repair and Painting (RRP Rule).
 In addition to RRP Rule, ADOH WAP requires that all weatherization crews working on pre-1978 homes, be trained in LSW.
-Arizona's Deferral Policy will be used in instances where the homeowner or Landlord has notified the subgrantee of existing lead paint issues where lead poisoning has occurred to a member of the household, or when the extent and condition of lead-based paint in the house would potentially create further health and safety hazards.
-This policy requires possible referral to other programs

-Arizona's status is: All sub-grantees have applied for and received Lead Renovator Firm status.
-All auditors have acquired Lead Renovator Certification (RRP) as well as select crew leaders.
-Additionally, private contractors (excluding HVAC and Plumbers) have also applied for and received Lead Renovator Firm status, as required by ADOH WAP.
+Arizona's Deferral Policy will be used in instances where the homeowner or Landlord has notified the sub-grantee of existing lead paint issues where lead poisoning has occurred to a member of the household, or when the extent and condition of lead-based paint in the house would potentially create further health and safety hazards.
+This policy requires possible referral to other programs private contractors (excluding HVAC and Plumbers) have also applied for and received Lead Renovator Firm status, as required by ADOH WAP.
 Private contractors have also met the requirement of having adequate RRP certified employees.
 Arizona met the EPA requirements by the April 2010 deadline.
 As new contractors apply to work on ADOH WAP projects, the EPA requirements are explained during the application process.
 No private contractors will be awarded work on any pre-1978 dwellings that do not meet the EPA rules.